MicrosoftDocs/power-automate-docs/articles/create-business-process-flow.md

      Now that we have the data, define the approval process by adding the **Start and wait for an approval (V2)** action, and then filling in the relevant information.
 Learn more about [approvals]( sequential-modern-approvals.md) if you are not familiar.

      > [!TIP]
-     > - Use the dynamic content picker to add fields from the **Get record** action to add relevant information to the approval request so that approvers can easily know what the request is about.
+     > - Use the dynamic content picker to add columns from the **Get record** action to add relevant information to the approval request so that approvers can easily know what the request is about.
      > - To provide further context regarding the active stage that the business process is in, add the **BPFActiveStageLocalizedName** column from the list of dynamic values.

      Your **Start and wait for an approval (V2)** card might look similar to this one: